edurant/edurant.github.io/advising/msml.md

 ## CSC7901 Advisors

 The following faculty are *some* of the potential capstone project advisors.
 Feel free to contact them to see if your areas of interest align with their expertise.
+* [Dr. Berisha](https://www.msoe.edu/directory/profile/sebastian.berisha/): Machine/deep learning, image processing, time-series data analysis.
+In general, my research centers around the application of machine learning algorithms in the fields of biomedicine and remote sensing.
+My most recent efforts have concentrated on two significant applications.
+Firstly, I have been exploring the integration of deep learning with hyperspectral mid-infrared imaging to enhance cancer diagnosis.
+Secondly, my research is dedicated to the application of deep learning techniques in the analysis of ECG data for the diagnosis of cardiovascular, brain injury, and respiratory diseases.
 * [Dr. Durant](/): Signal processing, real-time systems, audio
 * [Dr. Kedziora](https://www.linkedin.com/in/jeremy-kedziora/): Data science, statistics, machine learning, reinforcement learning
 * [Dr. Nowling](https://rnowling.github.io/): Data science, ML and data-intensive systems (production, recommendation, distributed, etc.)